If you’ve ever lived with a dog who digs holes, every excursion outside could be fraught with peril.

 - Fill in the holes.
 Many dogs love to dig in loose, soft soil, and the edges of their own holes are often spots they choose to continue digging.
 Filling the hole with large rocks first and the dirt they dug out second can make that spot less fun for your dog to dig up again later.

 - Fencelines are common spots where digging dogs focus their energies, especially if they are trying to escape the yard.
-In these cases, you may want to:
+If you’re looking to stop a dog from digging under a fence, you may want to:

 - Bury the bottom foot or two of your fence, or dig a thin trench directly under the fence and attach hardware cloth to the fence that extends vertically into the ground, then replace the dirt.